Ravi5ingh/seattle-airbnb-analysis/docs/Readme.md

 ### Data Understanding
 Now that we know exactly what we'd like to know, the next step is to get our hands on the data that we will need to investigate to get our answers.
 According to CRISP-DM, understanding the data involves collecting, describing, exploring, and verifying the data.

 I made a mistake here.
 I didn't do the last part *(**ie.** verifying)* properly.
-As a result, I got the wrong answer to the right question but I will explain this after I've described what I did.
+As a result, my inference was wrong but I will explain this after I've described what I did.

 In our case, Airbnb's Seattle data set consists of 3 files:
 * calendar.csv